AdobeDocs/campaign-web.en/help/v8/workflows/activities/join.md

 # Join {#join}

 >[!CONTEXTUALHELP]
+>id="acw_homepage_welcome_rn5"
+>title="Multiple workflow branches and Join activity"
+>abstract="Multiple branches are now supported.
+Instead of using a Fork, you can click Add branch on the toolbar.
+The AND-join activity has also been improved.
+It is now a generic Join activity that lets you choose between AND and OR join options."
+>additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

+>[!CONTEXTUALHELP]
 >id="acw_orchestration_and-join"
 >title="AND-join activity"
 >abstract="The **And-join** activity allows you to synchronize multiple execution branches of a workflow.
 It is triggered once all of the preceding activities have finished.
 This ensures that certain activities are completed before continuing to execute the workflow."